serteaser/WebDev-Portfolio/README.md

 # pyjob-portal
-This is an job portal using python django
+This is a job portal using python django